NXT The Great American Bash (2022)

 The 2022 NXT The Great American Bash was the 10th Great American Bash professional wrestling event produced by WWE, and 24th Great American Bash event overall.
 It was held exclusively for wrestlers from the promotion's NXT brand division.
 The event aired as a special episode of WWE's weekly television series NXT, broadcast on the USA Network.
 It took place on July 5, 2022, at the WWE Performance Center in Orlando, Florida.
 This was the third and final Great American Bash to air as an annual television special of NXT, as in 2023, it became a livestreaming event for the brand.

 Six matches were contested at the event.
 In the main event, Bron Breakker defeated Cameron Grimes to retain the NXT Championship.

 Production

 Background

 The Great American Bash is a professional wrestling event established in 1985.
 Following WWE's acquisition of World Championship Wrestling (WCW) in March 2001, the promotion revived the event as their own annual pay-per-view (PPV) in 2004.
 The event continued until 2009.
 Following this 2009 event, The Great American Bash was discontinued as a PPV.
-In 2012, WWE revived the event to be held as a special episode of SmackDown but was again discontinued.
+In 2012, WWE revived the event to be held as a one-off special episode of SmackDown.
 In 2020, WWE again revived the event, this time for the developmental brand NXT as an annual television special of the NXT program.
-On June 4, 2022, during In Your House, WWE announced that the 10th Great American Bash under the WWE banner, and 24th overall, would be held on July 5 at the WWE Performance Center in Orlando, Florida.
+On June 4, 2022, during In Your House, WWE announced that the 10th Great American Bash under the WWE banner, the third annual for NXT, and 24th overall, would be held on July 5 at the WWE Performance Center in Orlando, Florida.
 The special episode of NXT aired on the USA Network.